masonrogers/PodcastAssistant/README.md

 ## 1 — Core Functionality

-- Install Python and the packages in `requirements.txt` before running the application.
+ - The packaged executable embeds Python and all required libraries.
+Install Python and the packages in `requirements.txt` only when running from source.
 - Accept multiple audio files (browse or drag-drop).
 The file list supports drag-and-drop reordering and files are processed in that sequence.
 - Perform local Whisper sentence-level transcription with timestamps and Speaker 1/2/3 tags (users can rename later).